blackbhc/refactor/README.md

   If there is no too much particles to trace, the period can be set to a small value, e.g. 1, which means log the position of the target particles at every synchronized time step.
 - <a id="idfile"></a>`idfile`: the path to an ASCII file of particles id of the target particle to trace, must be given if the orbit curve log is enabled, otherwise the program will raise an error.
-The particle type of this part can be any type of particles in the simulation, not restricted to the target particles specified by the `particle_types` parameter in the `Global` section.
   - The particle id in this file can be separated by any of the following characters: white space, new line, `,`, `-`, `+`, `:` and `&`.
   - Particle ID that is not exist in the simulation will be ignored, with some warning message.